alex-src-git/linenumber/README.md

 3. For each file in directory
     3.1.
 Read file name
     3.2.
 If file name ends with "*.py"
         3.2.1.
-Add file to collection
+Add file name to collection
         3.2.2.
 Log file name
 4. For each file name in file name collection
     4.1.
 Log file name